Megan-0401/browser-quiz-game/README.md

 ### TypeScript

+-   When the page loads, the question div should update to display the first question
 -   Event listeners that watch for button clicks
     -   When an answer button is clicked, it will check if the answer is correct
     -   If correct: